 Invite your spouse to therapy if you haven't done so already.
 Perhaps they will agree; perhaps not.
 In either case, Godly counsel through a Christian therapist is vital during this challenging stage of your life.

 Consider Hiring an Attorney

 It's always reliable advice to have an advocate on your side when involved in any lawsuit, divorce included.
 It's called an adversarial system for a reason.
 A good attorney will give you a framework of understanding about what to expect in the process which will enable you to choose how you want to respond to the divorce that is being thrust upon you.
 They will also provide you with an objective perspective on your circumstances, a valuable frame of reference if your emotional state is anything but perfectly grounded.

 If you are in the midst of a potential divorce, Beaulieu-Fawcett Law Group, P.A. can compassionately and knowledgeably walk you through the process in a manner which acknowledges and respects your convictions.
+Click here to learn more about our faith-based approach to divorce.
 We can't work miracles, but nothing stops God from doing so.

 To request a confidential case evaluation, please call (561) 600-5711.